 But ending one chapter of your life gives you the chance to write a new one, one you can make anything you want.

 It’s often an uphill battle, for sure.
 It takes work and determination.
-The good news is, there are ways to resuscitate your finances in the wake of divorce
+The good news is, there are ways to resuscitate your finances in the wake of divorce.

-It’s important to focus on your goal, on where you want to go.
+It’s important to focus on your goals, on where you want to go.
 Before long, if you do this, you’ll be able to reflect on where you’ve been and where you were.
 With that in mind, here are four things you can do to help your cause.

 Related Reading: How Much Does Divorce Cost?